garyditsch/endurancebasecamp/_posts/2006-06-09-what-type-of-strength-training-should-a-runner-do.md

 **What amount of repetitions / sets achieve what goal?**

-A common belief that goes along with strength training is that to develop strength, you need to build larger, almost overly, developed muscles.
-This is not the case.
-Even more important to know is that the amount of reps and sets you do will determine what goal you are working towards.
+A common belief that goes along with strength training is that to develop strength, you need to build oversized or large muscles.
+Those bigger and heavier muscles are not all that beneficial for running.
+But to develop strength that is useful for the runner, bigger muscles is not the goal.

-Here are some basic guidelines to follow when you want to develop:
+Here are some general strength training guidelines around sets, reps and the suggested outcome:

-Strength: 6 or less reps, 2 to 6 sets
+- Strength: 6 or less reps, 2 to 6 sets
-Hypertrophy (building muscle size): 6 to 12 reps, 3 to 6 sets
+- Hypertrophy (building muscle size): 6 to 12 reps, 3 to 6 sets
-Muscular Endurance: 12 or more reps, 2 to 3 sets
+- Muscular Endurance: 12 or more reps, 2 to 3 sets

 **What amount of repetitions / sets are valuable for the runner?**